i-pi/i-pi/docs/src/tutorials.rst

 necessary is if there were an output property which was more expensive to calculate than the others, and so it would be impractical to output it every time step.
-With i-PI this is easy to do, all that is required is to add another tag with a different filename.
+With i-PI this is easy to do, all that is required is to add another :ref:`properties` tag with a different filename.

 For demonstration purposes, we will choose to print out the forces acting on one tagged bead, since this requires an argument to be passed